-Materiality £10.4m (2021: £8m) Basis forIn determining materiality we considered the primary purpose of the Company is to provide determining financing to Yorkshire Water Services Limited.
+Materiality £10.1m (2022: £10.4m) for In determining materiality we considered the primary purpose of the company is to provide Basis determining financing to Yorkshire Water Services Limited.
 Accordingly the company's balance sheet materiality strength is considered to be the key financial metric of relevance to the users of the Financial Statements.
-We have therefore used total assets as the benchmark.
-Using a percentage of 2% results in a materiality of £19.8m (2021: 1% resulting in a materiality of £9.4m) with the increased percentage deemed more appropriate.
 However, the company is also a component of the consolidated Financial Statements of Kelda Holdings Limited.
-As required by ISAs (UK), the component materiality applied to the company was determined as £10.4m (2021: £8m), an amount lower than the materiality applied to the consolidated Financial Statements as a whole.
+As required by ISAs (UK), the component materiality applied to the company was determined as £10.1m (2022: £10.4m), an amount lower than the materiality applied to the consolidated Financial Statements as a whole.
 Moreover, in both the current year and prior year, all work for the statutory audit of the company was also performed at this materiality.

-As such, the materiality applied in the audit of the Financial Statements for the company was £10.4m, which equates to approximately 1.0% of total assets.
+As such, the materiality applied in the audit of the Financial Statements for the company was £10.1m, which equates to approximately 2% of total assets.